What Is Ball Ammo? Ammunition Basics You Need To Know

 The soft point bullet can be considered as a hybrid between the hollow point bullet and the full metal jacket bullet.

-One of the features is that it has the exposed lead up.
-This ammo is made to expand upon impact and leave less residue on the gun’s barrel.
-This type of bullet is also sometimes called “partially jacketed.”
+This type of ammunition is made with an exposed lead up.
+Also known as a partially jacketed bullet, this ammo is made to expand upon impact and leave less residue on the gun’s barrel.

 Though unlike hollow point bullets, this type does not inflict as much damage.
 And unlike full metal jacket bullets, this type does not penetrate targets to the point of going through them.